 - The plant growth regulator Apogee is registered for apple only at 6 to 24 oz/A depending on tree size.
-This product will not have any effect on blossom blight but could be applied after bloom to reduce shoot vigor and growth and thus, indirectly, mid- to late season shoot susceptibility to fire blight.
+The first application in Oregon and Washington can be made between pink and 1 to 3 inches new growth.
+This early application was found to help with both fire blight during bloom and early shoot growth.
 Results have varied in Western States.
 Not recommended for very young trees.
 Remove and replace 1- or 2-year-old trees, which have fire blight.
 Do not use within 45 days of harvest or with calcium sprays.
 May increase cracking of cultivars such as Empire or Stayman.
 12-hr reentry.

 - Lime sulfur used for fruit thinning will also help manage fire blight by reducing both bacterial populations and flowers.
 May injure fruit on 'Delicious' apples and is not for use on 'Ginger Gold'.
 Do not use biological control agents close to lime sulfur applications.
 48-hr reentry.
 O